-Prepare for Advanced Practice in Family and Primary Care
+Prepare for Advanced Practice in Family Care

 The MSN Family Nurse Practitioner program at Kennesaw State prepares registered nurses for advanced clinical practice in primary care settings.
 This CCNE‑accredited program combines rigorous coursework with supervised clinical experiences to support comprehensive care across the lifespan.